 Father’s Day isn’t the only holiday in June.
 Another holiday that’s celebrated in the month of June is National Flag Day.
+See the full list of flag holidays.
 Held annually on June 14, it’s intended to celebrate the adoption of the American Flag.
 Whether you’re familiar with National Flag Day or not, you should consider participating in this meaningful holiday by displaying the American flag in front of your home or business.
 To learn more about National Flag Day and how it began, keep reading.

 Origins of National Flag Day